Andrew B. Turnbull: Early life

-Andrew Blair Turnbull was born in London, Ontario, on February 26, 1884, to John and Janet (née Porteous) Turnbull; he was the youngest of four children.
+Andrew Turnbull was born in London, Ontario, on February 26, 1884, to John and Janet (née Porteous) Turnbull; he was the youngest of four children.
 In 1887 the family moved to Windsor, Ontario, where Turnbull attended public school until the age of 15.
 In 1893 Turnbull's father, who was a train conductor, died from injuries sustained in a railroad accident.

 Newspaper career

 In 1899 at the age of 15, Turnbull moved to the United States to take a job as an office boy for The Detroit News.
 After six years in Detroit, he moved to Bay City, Michigan and worked as an office manager for The Bay City Times.
 In 1907, he became the advertising manager for the Duluth News Tribune, but only worked there for one year.
 He moved on to the Saginaw Daily News in Michigan, working as the advertising manager.
 In 1914, Turnbull became a United States citizen.

-He moved from Saginaw to Green Bay, Wisconsin in 1915 and formed the Green Bay Newspaper Company with John Kline and Victor Minahan.
+He moved from Saginaw to Green Bay, Wisconsin, in 1915 and formed the Green Bay Newspaper Company with John Kline and Victor Minahan.
 Turnbull had met Kline while working in Saginaw; together the three men purchased the Green Bay Gazette and the Green Bay Free Press, which at the time were competitors and both struggling.
 The three men merged the papers into the Green Bay Press-Gazette, an afternoon daily paper.
 In 1920, Turnbull and his associates again purchased and merged two competing papers—The Appleton Post and The Appleton Crescent—to form the Appleton Post-Crescent.

 From 1915 to 1930, Turnbull was the business manager and treasurer of the Green Bay Newspaper Company.
-His business partner John Kline passed away in 1930; Turnbull took over his role as general manager.
+His business partner John Kline died in 1930; Turnbull took over his role as general manager.
 He would hold this position until 1953, while also serving as the executive vice president.
 In 1954, he became the president of the Green Bay Newspaper Company after Victor Minahan died.
 He decreased his day-to-day management of the company in 1950s and 1960s due to poor health, but retained his ownership shares until his death.